SimpliAj/QuestPhantom/README.md

 [**Invite QuestHunter to your Discord Server**](https://discord.com/oauth2/authorize?client_id=1474123878002462801&permissions=2147699712&integration_type=0&scope=bot)

-Once invited, use slash commands to configure the bot and choose which channel receives quest notifications.
+Once invited, use slash commands to configure the bot and choose which channel receives quest notifications and get a spoofguide with a link for the latest main.js

 ---